Skip to main content

 Cassandra Rosas

-Cass is the Head of SEO Outreach and Link-Building at Omniscient Digital, she loves writing about topics such as Search Engine Optimization (SEO), content operations, e-commerce, and social media marketing.
+Cass is the SEO Outreach Team Lead at Omniscient Digital, she loves writing about topics such as Search Engine Optimization (SEO), content operations, e-commerce, and social media marketing.
 In her spare time she likes listening to music, doing oil painting and watching SciFi movies.